duneanalytics/docs/docs/data-tables/spellbook/top-tables/tokens.md

 | `evt_index`        | _bigint_         | The index of the event within the block.          |
 | `evt_tx_hash`      | _varbinary_      | The transaction hash of the event.                |

-Finding out the total inflow and outflow of USDT token from an address in the past 3 days
+#### Get the total inflow and outflow of USDT token from an address in the past 3 days

 ```sql
 SELECT CASE WHEN "from" = 0xdfd5293d8e347dfe59e90efd55b2956a1343963d THEN 'Outflow' ELSE 'Inflow' END AS token_flow,